 Next is my favourite test.
 The framerates in Quake 1.06 timedemo at 320×200.

-Triton chipsets are still leading the pack followed the UMC and SiS 5511.
-The SiS 501 and especially Aladdin both show quite poor performance in default config.
-The Opti Viper-M is the slowest in all configurations.
+Triton chipsets are still leading the pack followed by the UMC and SiS 5511.
+The Opti Viper and especially VIA Apollo both show quite poor performance in default config.
+The VIA is the slowest in all configurations.
 It is more than 40% slower than the winner.
-However, Quake is the test where slow bus speed can be somewhat compensated by having large cache (so that the slow RAM is accessed less often).
-Upgrading L2 cache size nicely improved performance of SiS and Aladdin chipsets and made them competitive again.
+However, Quake is a test where the slower RAM speed can be somewhat compensated by having a large L2 cache (so that the slow RAM is accessed less often).
+Upgrading L2 cache size nicely improved the performance of SiS and Aladdin chipsets and made them competitive again.

 Winstone 95 is a nice Windows 3.1 based benchmarks that should indicate performance in real-world business-oriented productivity apps of the era.
 Like Microsoft Word, Excel, Wordperfect, Paradox and others.

 The rankings are unchanged here.
-Triton chipsets followed by SiS5511 and UMC and then everyone else.
-ALI and SiS 501 are lagging well behind.
+Triton chipsets dominate everyone else.
+ALI Aladdin, VIA Apollo and SiS 501 are lagging well behind.
 Again their performance can be improved by upgrading L2 cache size, although the effect is smaller than in Quake.

 This story is open ended as I intend to continue in my research.
 Specifically I’d like to do the following: